-If the market is pricing in new information that reflects a higher/lower valuation then it isn’t overbought or oversold at all.
-It is floating to the new price as it should.
+If the market is pricing in new information that justifies a higher/lower valuation then it might not be overbought or oversold at all.
+It is moving to the new price as it should.

 For that reason, when trading on overbought-oversold indications we need to “dig out” the reasons behind the move as well.

 If markets were completely logical and responded only to hard facts we’d see them moving more or less in straight lines with a few jumps here and there when new information arrives.

 Of course in the real world they never work like this.
 The valuation of currencies, stocks, bonds and most other assets is open to interpretation.
 Crowd behavior also helps push markets to extreme levels in the search for the “right price”.

 Every asset has a “fair value” and this is its true worth at any time relative to all other assets.
 The market is always trying to find this fair value because buyers will not want to buy above fair value and sellers will not want to sell below fair value.